rlberry-py/rlberry/docs/basics/quick_start.rst

             UCBVIAgent.__init__(self, env, **kwargs)
             self.env = WriterWrapper(self.env, self.writer, write_scalar="reward")

-To compute the regret, we also define the optimal agent.
-Here its an agent going always right.
+To compute the regret, we also need to define an optimal agent.
+Here it's an agent that always chooses the action that moves to the right.

 .. code:: python